 - Clarifies and improves the rules around transferring data out of the EU.

 If we want to look at how GDPR affects feedback surveys, we have to be clear about what feedback surveys are, and are not.
-Customer, employee and candidate feedback is a vital element of any well run first-class business, in order to deliver a first-rate customer, candidate or employee experience we have to know what they are thinking and feeling.
-Gathering feedback is as much a part of business as trading, sending invoices and purchase orders.
-Which is different to market research.
+Candidate and employee feedback is a vital element of any well run first-class business, in order to deliver a first-rate candidate or employee experience we have to know what they are thinking and feeling.
+Gathering feedback is as much a part of business as trading, sending invoices, and purchase orders, which is different from market research.

 The definition of market research by the British Library is ‘Give businesses like yours the luxury of making insight-driven, informed decisions to create a profitable marketing strategy.
 For those heading into untapped markets or diversifying into a completely new sector, market research helps to mitigate business risks by finding out exactly what your customers want.’

 Market research is going to use the data to help benefit your marketing strategy, for example, to call or email your customers insightfully.

-The crucial difference is: with feedback you’re going to use the data to give your customers, candidates or employees an opportunity to tell you their experience of your organisation and if you’re doing a good job or not.
+The crucial difference is: with feedback you’re going to use the data to give your candidates or employees an opportunity to tell you their experience of your organization and if you’re doing a good job or not.
 The feedback is used to their benefit, to help improve their happiness and not to benefit the companies marketing strategy.
-If you receive negative feedback you’re going to be able to act or fix any problems, not compile it in a spreadsheet to help strategise.
+If you receive negative feedback you’re going to be able to act or fix any problems, not compile it in a spreadsheet to help strategize.

 It is important to recognise that market research and feedback research are not the same thing and you will have different obligations when it comes to GDPR.

-- Data Subject - Is the subject of the stored contact details/data.
-In the case of customer, candidate or employee feedback, this is the person who receives a survey, the respondent.
+- Data Subject - This is the subject of the stored contact details/data.
+In the case of candidate or employee feedback, this is the person who receives a survey, the respondent.